Stallarholmen

-Stallarholmen surrounding area contains 25 runestones, most of them on Selaön.
+Stallarholmen’s surrounding area contains 25 runestones, most of them on Selaön.
 This is the highest concentration in Södermanland.

 A major recurring event in Stallarholmen is the Viking Festival.
-This festival, which features Viking style entertainers, craftsmen, drama and games attracts thousands of visitors each year.
-Since 2003 it has taken place on Selaön during the first weekend of July.
-In 2006 a newly carved runestone was raised at the location with the inscription "Stallarholmens Vikings raised this stone as a link between the past and the future".
+This festival, which features Viking-style entertainers, craftsmen, dramatic performances, and games, attracts thousands of visitors each year.
+Since 2003, it has taken place on Selaön during the first weekend of July.
+In 2006 a newly carved runestone was erected at the site with the inscription: "Stallarholmen's Vikings raised this stone as a link between the past and the future."